 Deanna Dove’s love of the Bay is evident on Peace, Love & Crabs.
 A talented songwriter, she presents a personal mix of life and love, both of and on the water, in a variety of styles that include rock, folk, pop, country.
 It’s a pleasant listening experience from the “land of pleasant living,” and one that has appeal beyond the shores of the Bay.
 Its then songs offer thoughts on the environment, relationships, and an idyllic life floating on the water, from the perspective of a woman who’s lived it.
-While Dove has certainly charted some rough seas of emotional conflict, as is evident in more than a few of the songs, the tunes on Peace, Love & Crabs make for pretty smooth sailing, Deanna Dove is an advocate for the restoration and sustainable life of the Chesapeake Bay.
+The tunes on Peace, Love & Crabs make for pretty smooth sailing, Deanna Dove is an advocate for the restoration and sustainable life of the Chesapeake Bay.

 Chesapeake Life Magazine July/August 2005